Rynoxx/natural-docs-fork/README.md

 * `Service` topic (`Service` and `Services` keywords)
 * `Hook` topic (`Hooks` and `Hook` keywords)
 * Beautiful CSS
+* Added Lua as a language by default
+* Added support for (Github/Gitlab Flavored) Markdown as an output format

 ### Working in a venv